Hacking-the-Cloud/hackingthe.cloud/content/aws/enumeration/enum_iam_user_role.md

 You would apply this policy to a bucket <ins>you</ins> own.
 By specifying a principal in the target account (123456789123), you can determine if that principals exists.
 If setting the bucket policy succeeds you know the role exists.
 If it fails you know the role does not.

 {{< notice warning "Note" >}}
-Doing either of these things will generate a lot of CloudTrail events, specifically UpdateAssumeRolePolicy or PutBucketPolicy in your account.
-If your intention is to be stealthy is is not advised (or required) to use a targets credentials.
-Instead you should use your own.
+Doing either of these techniques will generate a lot of CloudTrail events, specifically UpdateAssumeRolePolicy or PutBucketPolicy in your account.
+If your intention is to be stealthy it is not advised (or required) to use a target's credentials.
+Instead you should use your own account (the CloudTrail events will be generated there).
 {{< /notice >}}

 {{< notice success Note >}}